 Backed by major businesses and community leaders, the WakeEd Partnership is a nonprofit organization that operated in Wake County for over 30 years.
 The organization focuses on transforming the education and teaching world.
 According to their website, they prioritize on providing graduating students with the knowledge, skills and content they need to succeed.

 She works with students and provides services such as coding workshops, teaching them basic computer science principles.
-Rahman credits her Bangladesh roots as her motivation to give back to the community.
+Rahman credits her Bangladeshi roots as her motivation to give back to the community.
 “In Bangladesh there’s a huge divide between males and females especially in leadership positions and I want that to change,” she said.
-When women get married in Bangladesh, they become the husband’s property, which comes with massive gender equality problems.
-Rahmans goal is to address the gender equality problem and make a change everywhere.
+Rahman’s goal is to address the challenges of gender inequality in all communities she has been a part of.

 Rahman didn’t stop there.
 She went on to collaborate with another non-profit organization in Turkey to provide young girls in that area with self defense lessons so they can protect themselves.